 The importance of Redondo to Real Madrid meant when he left in 2000 they spent close to €50 million on Claude Makélélé and Flávio Conceição to compensate for the loss of the Argentine.
 What later become known as the ‘Makélélé Role’ was originally the ‘Redondo Role’.

 There are countless examples of the Argentina defensive midfielder demonstrating his class in attack but for me, one of the greatest examples is of Esteban Cambiasso during the 2006 World Cup.
-After putting together a move of over 25 passes, it was the now-Leicester City man who lashed home the winner after breaking from deep.
+After putting together a move of over 25 passes, it was the former Internazionale and Leicester City man who lashed home the winner after breaking from deep.
 The deftness of his touch to Javier Saviola before having the ball returned to him was one you’d expect from Lionel Messi.

 These examples are why, in Argentina anyway, the holding midfielder is often as revered as the magical fantasista.

-THE HISTORY OF THE GAME DICTATES that more youngsters want to be attacking players, however in Argentina they still have an abundance of talented no.5’s just waiting to burst on to the worldwide scene.
-The position for the national team, at least for the next decade looks to be in safe hands with the likes of Lucas Romero, Matías Kranevitter, Adrián Cubas and Gastón Gil Romero – all aged 21 – expected to make an impact in the national team over the upcoming years.
+The history of the game dictates that more youngsters want to be attacking players, however in Argentina, they still have an abundance of talented number 5s just waiting to burst onto the worldwide scene.
+The position for the national team, at least for the next decade looks to be in safe hands with the likes of Lucas Romero, Matías Kranevitter, Adrián Cubas and Gastón Gil Romero expected to make an impact in the national team over the upcoming years.

-Happily, the Argentine triangle of supporter, no.10 and no.5 looks like a relationship with no ending in sight.
+Happily, the Argentine triangle of supporter, number 10 and number 5 looks like a relationship with no ending in sight.
 Sooner or later, it will also yield a World Cup win for the South American giants.

 By Sam McGuire.
 Follow @SamMcGuire90